in

 The day I bought the Sony A7S III

-Sony as always, has raised the bar and set a new standard that the competition has to catchup and follow.
-Being a company that is leading the innovation in electronics, Sony benefits a lot from other activities such as building chips, sensors and storage.
+Sony, as always, has raised the bar and set a new standard that the competition has to catch up to and follow.
+Being a company that is leading the innovation in electronics, Sony benefits a lot from other activities such as building chips, sensors, and storage.

 Applying LUT to S-Log 3 in DaVinci Resolve 18

-Even for a purist, who used Canon, Nikon, Fujifilm and Leica gear my whole life, I can’t resist the temptation any longer to use their tools, especially for creating videos and photos.
+Even for a purist who used Canon, Nikon, Fujifilm, and Leica gear her whole life, I can’t resist the temptation any longer to use their tools, especially for creating videos and photos.

-It’s simply the best camera or more precisely the most convenient camera that yields the best results.
-I suspect that they will keep occupying this leading position for a long time and that we are coming closer and closer of being able to shoot a decent movie with consumer gears.
+It’s simply the best camera, or more precisely, the most convenient camera, that yields the best results.
+I suspect that they will keep occupying this leading position for a long time and that we are coming closer and closer to being able to shoot a decent movie with consumer gear.

 Informations